 When I told a couple friends and family members I was writing this post, they also had suggestions to include!
 Home Depot is great for outdoor rugs and patio furniture, particularly around Black Friday.
 H&M has a home section I didn’t even know about where you can find trendy pieces for relatively cheap prices.
 When Anthropologie runs sales on their already-reduced sale section, be sure to check out candles, mugs and whimsical kitchen accents.
 They also have a great selection of throw pillows for beds or couches!
 And though I’ve never personally ordered from the following places, I always check them out when I’m on the hunt for something specific: CB2, Land of Nod and Lulu & Georgia.

-Did I miss a place you love?
+Did I miss a place you love for affordable home decor?
+Modern home decor?
+Or heck – best affordable home decor websites?
 Share it with me!
 I’m always on the hunt for new places to shop, browse and ultimately…spend my money!